 - this is the first time you’re enrolling in a bachelor’s degree or study programme in healthcare.
 You’ll pay the statutory tuition fee even if you already have a bachelor’s degree

-How much in tuition fees you will have to pay is based on the information known at The Hague University of Applied Sciences.
+How much tuition fees you will have to pay is based on the information known at The Hague University of Applied Sciences.
 In case of relevant changes in this information, the tuition fees will be adjusted accordingly.

 Reduced statutory fee

-Do you qualify for the statutory rate and are you entering Dutch higher education for the first time in the 2018/2019 academic year?
+Do you qualify for the statutory rate and are you entering Dutch higher education for the first time?
 Then you qualify for a 50% discount in tuition fees.
-You’ll be charged € 1,030 for your first year of enrolment (first two years if you’re starting our Dutch-taught teacher education programme you qualify for an additional year of 50% reduction of the tuition fee.
+You’ll be charged the reduced statutory fee for your first year of enrolment.
+If you’re starting a Dutch-taught teacher education programme you qualify for an additional year of 50% reduction of the tuition fee.

 Please note: After this period you’ll have to pay the full statutory rate.
 You can find more information on the government website.

-Paying your tuition fees
+Calculate your tuition fees